Pre-College Creative Writers Workshop Studio Program

 Creative Writers Workshop Literary Magazines

-During the program, students will be encouraged to submit their work to online literary magazines, The Elm and The Split Infinitive, and Imprinted Emerson, written by members of the Creative Writers Workshop.
+During the program, students will be encouraged to submit their work to online literary magazines.
+The Elm , The Split Infinitive, Imprinted Emerson, and PARAMOUNT are all literary magazines written and produced by members of the Creative Writers Workshop.